 What is period proof underwear?

 My first impressions of these were amazing.
 They’re so well made!
-To use the word “sturdy” for a pair of knickers might seem a little odd, but these are just that!
+I’m not sure if the word “sturdy” is right for a pair of knickers, but these are just that!
 They’re a really good quality which I was impressed with.
 The fabrics are soft and the absorbent layer was nowhere near as bulky as I was expecting.
 I was sent the All-Star Set which includes 3 pairs of Thinx underwear in 3 different styles.
-I have the Hiphugger, the Cotton Brief and the Sport.
+This set is no longer available but you can create your own set and save up to 20%.

 As I already mentioned, these are really well made and so, so comfy!
 I honestly expected the gusset to feel quite bulky, since this is where the absorbent layer is, but wearing the Thinx just feels like a regular pair of pants.
 You know how sometimes when you’ve got a pad in and you’re quite aware it’s there?
 Well – Thinx don’t feel like that at all.
 One of the reasons I gave up with disposable sanitary towels was that they would make me sweat, which in turn would lead to general uncomfortableness and itching, but I have found the Thinx pants are much more breathable so you don’t get any of that.